Walking from Tel Aviv Beaches to Old Jaffa Along the Promenade

 The alternative would have been to walk back down to Jaffa Beach and follow the shoreline to the port.
 I believe that would have provided me a better view.

+After walking by some inspirational street art, I was back at the entrance to Old Jaffa.
 Before walking back to my hotel near Jerusalem Beach, I decided to explore a little more of the Jaffa coastline.

 I decided not to walk back towards the Old Port but did enjoy watching two men surf fish.
 Unfortunately, they didn’t catch anything while I was watching.

+It was now time to walk back to the Tel Aviv beaches from Jaffa.
+I briefly thought about taking a taxi, but decided to retrace my steps and walk.
 It only took about 45 minutes to walk to Jerusalem Beach from Jaffa.
 This walk was quicker as I only stopped to take one photo, which was on the opposite side of the photo frame.

 The Capital One VentureOne Rewards Card is one of the few rewards cards that does not charge an annual fee.
 Cardholders can earn 1.25 points for every dollar spent while enjoying 0% APR for 15 months.